chocolatey/choco-wiki/ChocolateyConfiguration.md

 * [x] `downloadCache` - Download Cache - use the private download cache if available for a package.
 Available in 0.9.10+.
 Licensed editions only.
 See https://chocolatey.org/docs/features-private-cdn
 * [ ] `internalizeAppendUseOriginalLocation` - Package Internalizer - When `Install-ChocolateyPackage` is internalized, append the `-UseOriginalLocation` parameter to the function.
 Business editions only (licensed version 1.7.0+).
 Requires at least Chocolatey v0.10.1 for `Install-ChocolateyPackage` to recognize the switch appropriately.
 See https://chocolatey.org/docs/features-automatically-recompile-packages
 * [ ] `allowPreviewFeatures` - Allow Preview Features - Turns on Preview Features.
 Some features become available for preview before they are released for testing purposes.
 Please note these should not be used for production systems as they could mess up a system.
 Licensed editions only (version 1.9.0+).
+* [x] `reduceInstalledPackageSpaceUsage` - Reduce Installed Package Size (Package Reducer) - Reduce size of the nupkg file to very small and remove extracted archives and installers.
+Licensed editions only (version 1.12.0+).
+See https://chocolatey.org/docs/features-package-reducer
+* [ ] `reduceOnlyNupkgSize` - Reduce Only Nupkg File Size - reduce only the size of nupkg file when using Package Reducer.
+Licensed editions only (version 1.12.0+).
+Also requires 'reduceInstalledPackageSpaceUsage' to be enabled.
+See https://chocolatey.org/docs/features-package-reducer

+### Access Control / Security
+* [ ] `adminOnlyExecutionForNewCommand` - Limit to Administrator Execution Only for New Command - If enabled, only administrators will be able to run 'choco new'.
+Business editions only (version 1.10.0+).
+* [ ] `adminOnlyExecutionForDownloadCommand` - Limit to Administrator Execution Only for Download Command - If enabled, only administrators will be able to run 'choco download'.
+Business editions only (version 1.10.0+).
+* [ ] `useBackgroundServiceWithNonAdministratorsOnly` - Use Background Service With Non-Administrators Only - When using Self-Service, only execute background mode for non-administrators.
+Business editions only (version 1.12.0+).
+* [x] `useLocalSystemForServiceInstalls` - Use LocalSystem For Service Installs - When installing services that don't indicate a user/password, use the LocalSystem for those installations.
+When turned off, Chocolatey will manage a local admin with a password unique to the machine but will never know it.
+Business editions only (version 1.12.0+).

 ### Package Synchronizer
 * [x] `allowSynchronization` - Synchronization - Keep Chocolatey packages in sync with changes in Programs and Features.
 Available in 0.9.10+.
 Licensed editions only.
 See https://chocolatey.org/docs/features-synchronize